 - Creating a Facebook group builds community, which leads to more satisfied users.

-- A Facebook group isn’t hands off.
+- A Facebook group isn’t hands-off.
 Participate.

-Rubber-duck owners find the weirdest ducks, and runners achieve personal bests when they have the help of others.
+Rubber-ducky owners find the weirdest ducks, and runners achieve personal bests when they have the help of others.

 Your subscribers will benefit from the sense of community that comes with a Facebook group and will have you to thank for it.
 In the process, you’ll be nurturing brand loyalty, organic traffic, and brand recognition.